 Saint Paul de Vence – Our next sightseeing stop was the beautifully preserved hilltop medieval village of Saint Paul de Vence.
 This charming little village has plenty of little stores, art galleries, and cafes.

 Working time – It was Ryan’s working time again, so then we stopped at a nearby McDonald’s.
 We were there for hours.
-A lot of cokes, iced coffees, sundaes, and fries passed until Ryan finished his work, and we planned out what route we would take and what to visit along the way to Paris.
+A lot of cokes, iced coffees, sundaes, and fries passed until Ryan finished his work on Vagabond Quest, and we planned out what route we would take and what to visit along the way to Paris.

 Heading west – We decided to go through Avignon.
 The driving went smoothly and we got an F1 hotel without trouble.
 Traveling light made us bring limited numbers of clothes, so it was time to do laundry again.
 Luckily there were cheap washing machines we could use.